Heating and Cooling Efficiency of Geothermal Heat Pumps

 Economics of Geothermal Heat Pumps

 Although the purchase and installation cost of a residential GHP system is often higher than that of other heating and cooling systems, properly sized and installed GHPs deliver more energy per unit consumed than conventional systems.
 For further savings, GHPs equipped with a device called a "desuperheater" can heat household water.
-In the summer cooling period, the heat that is taken from the house is used to heat the water for free.
-In the winter, water heating costs are reduced by about half.
+In the summer cooling period, the heat removed from the house is used to heat the water for free.
+In the winter, water heating costs are reduced by about 50%.

 There are also special financing and incentives available to help offset the cost of adding a GHP to your home.
 These provisions are available from federal, state, and local governments; power providers; and banks or mortgage companies that offer energy-efficient mortgage loans for energy-saving home improvements.
 Be sure the system you're interested in qualifies for available incentives before you make your final purchase.